phoenixframework/phoenix_live_view/guides/server/security-model.md

       end
     end

-An `on_mount` module can be called in three ways:

-1. In each LiveView it should apply to.

-    defmodule MyAppWeb.TestLive do
-      @moduledoc false
-      use Phoenix.LiveView

-      on_mount MyAppWeb.AdminLiveAuth
-    end

-2. Called in the `live_view` macro generated by your Phoenix project (usually in the `your_project.ex` file.)

-    def live_view do
-      quote do
-        use Phoenix.LiveView

-        on_mount MyAppWeb.AdminLiveAuth
-      end
-    end

-    defmodule MyAppWeb.TestLive do
-      @moduledoc false
-      use MyAppWeb, :live_view
-    end

-3. At the `live_session` level, so it applies to all LiveViews in the group.

-    scope "/" do
-      pipe_through [:authenticate_user]

-      live_session :default, on_mount: MyAppWeb.UserLiveAuth do
-        live ...
-      end
-    end

-    scope "/admin" do
-      pipe_through [:authenticate_admin]

-      live_session :admin, on_mount: MyAppWeb.AdminLiveAuth do
-        live ...
-      end
-    end

-Each live route under the `:default` `live_session` will invoke the `MyAppWeb.UserLiveAuth` hook on mount.
-We will also pipe regular web requests through `:authenticate_user`, which must execute the same checks as `MyAppWeb.UserLiveAuth`.

-Similarly, the `:admin` `live_session` has its own authentication flow, powered by `MyAppWeb.AdminLiveAuth`.
-It also defines a plug equivalent named `:authenticate_admin`, which will be used by any regular request.

-Declaring the `on_mount` on `live_session` is exactly the same as declaring it in each LiveView.
-But it is the preferred way most of the time, since it prevents you from accidentally forgetting to include it.

-In this example, it is possible to see one can ultimately combine `live_session` with `on_mount`, as well as with other strategies, such as the `:root_layout`.

-    scope "/admin" do
-      pipe_through [:authenticate_admin, :root_layout]

-      live_session :admin, on_mount: MyAppWeb.AdminLiveAuth do
-        live ...
-      end
-    end

 ## Events considerations

-Every time the user performs an action on your system, one should verify if the user is authorized to do so, regardless if using LiveViews or not.
+Every time the user performs an action on your system, you should verify if the user is authorized to do so, regardless if you are using LiveViews or not.
 For example, imagine a user can see all projects in a web application, but they may not have permission to delete any of them.
 At the UI level, you handle this accordingly by not showing the delete button in the projects listing, but a savvy user can